Basement Floor Epoxy in Hillsborough

 - Crack and joint repair for settling and freeze-thaw damage

-- Sealed, finished floor that handles seasonal moisture
+- Sealed, finished floor that handles seasonal Royce Brook and river moisture

-- Options from solid color to decorative metallic
+- Finish options from solid color to flake to decorative metallic

 Ideal For

-Hillsborough homeowners with basements that feel damp, show efflorescence, or have never been sealed, especially near the river and brook corridors.
+Hillsborough homeowners with basements that feel damp, show efflorescence, or have never been sealed.
+Especially relevant for homes near the South Branch Raritan River and Royce Brook corridors, Flagtown-era ranches, and pre-1990s homes on clay soils without a vapor barrier.

 What to Expect